garethjohnsdesign/garethjohnsdesign.com/_site/README.md

-# Elan Jones
+# Gareth Johns

-Website for Elan Jones.
-Please go to [www.elanmaijones.com](http://elanmaijones.com) in case you want to take a look at the website.
+Website for Gareth Johns Design.
+Please go to [www.garethjohnsdesign.com](http://garethjohnsdesign.com) in case you want to take a look at the website.

 * * *